Lizzie Borden: American Murder Mystery

 Lizzie Under Suspicion

 Lizzie, given doses of morphine to calm her nerves before questioning by police, did not answer the questions to the satisfaction of the law.
 They weren’t impressed with her and reported that they “disliked her attitude.”
 Her stories became mixed and confused and some police said she was “too calm and poised.”
 Lizzie was under suspicion because she was the person who discovered the body.
 But was she really the one who did the terrible deed?
-On the evening of August 6th, 1892 Lizzie was told by the police and Fall River’s Mayor, that she was a suspect in the murders of her father and stepmother.
-She was seen later that night burning a dress which she said had paint on it.
+On the evening of August 6th, 1892 , the police informed Lizzie and Fall River’s Mayor, that she was a suspect in the murders.
+Later that night, she was seen burning a dress which she said had paint on it.
 But was it blood?

 Possible Motives and Suspects Brought To Light